Adoption FAQsANSWERS TO YOUR MOST ASKED QUESTIONS

 What does your trial period entail?

 Our rescue includes a one-week trial period with the adoption of all of our animals.
 This allows you to take the animal home to ensure it is the perfect fit for you, your family, and lifestyle.
-If it does not work out, we accept the animal back into rescue and refund the adoption fee.
+If it does not work out, we accept the animal back into rescue and refund half the adoption fee.

 How long does it take for an application to be reviewed?